jessepav/lacygoill-wiki-backup/vim/compiler.md

     :vim /\C%-[CZ]/gj $VIMRUNTIME/compiler/*.vim

-And they're mentioned 6 times in `:h quickfix`.
+And they're mentioned 6 times in `:help quickfix`.

 ## How to deal with an output which is too difficult to parse?